Historians like Polybius would say rather explicitly that in their culture 1st hand testimony was the primary way to probe into the past.

 Over and above simply valuing 1st hand material more than 2nd hand, and 2nd hand more than 3rd (etc.), Greco-Roman historians around the 1st century tend to find it essentially obligatory that their source-information be 1st hand (or 1st hand as possible).
 This is relevant because it’s predicted on the hypothesis that testimonies are to be as 1st hand as possible.
 It’s a coincidence otherwise.
 For those who allow some lee-way, it clearly wasn’t much.

-Regarding most historical works (and writing historical works), there was little desire for the content to be grounded in 1st hand testimony as far as possible.
-This is relevant because if historians did not even have this desire, then all the more lay ancients in general could not be expected to care.
+Regarding most historical works (and writing historical works), there was little desire even among historians for the content to be grounded in 1st hand testimony as far as possible.
+(See this page to explore.)
+If true, it is relevant because then all the more lay ancients in general could not be expected to care.